-- 7.1.
-Pupils will be assessed and their progression recorded in line with the school's monitoring calendar. - 7.2.
-An EYFS profile will be completed for each pupil in the final term of the year in which they reach age five. - 7.3.
-The progress and development of pupils within the EYFS is assessed against the early learning goals outlined in the 'Statutory framework for the early years foundation stage'. - 7.4.
+Pupils will be assessed and their progression recorded in line with the school's Primary Assessment Policy.

+An EYFS Profile will be completed for each pupil in the final term of the year in which they reach age five.

+The progress and development of pupils within the EYFS is assessed against the ELGs outlined in the 'Statutory framework for the early years foundation stage'.

 Throughout the year, teachers will plan on-going creative assessment opportunities in order to gauge whether pupils have achieved the key learning objectives.

+Assessments will be undertaken in various forms, including the following:

+- Talking to pupils and asking questions.

+- Discussing pupils' work with them.

+- Marking work against the learning objectives.

+- Pupils' self-evaluation of their work and their peers' work.

+- Classroom tests and formal exams.

+Teachers will attend weekly meetings to discuss the progress of pupils, and regularly monitor the progress of pupils during lessons.
+When doing so they will consider, but are not limited to, the following questions:

+- Is the writing legible?

+- Are letters in the correct shape?

+- Is the space between words, lines and letters appropriate?

+- Is the size of the writing appropriate?

+- How many pupils are achieving the standards set out in the national curriculum?

+- Is there undue hesitation when reading?

+- Can the pupil decipher an unknown word?

+- Is the pupil confident with reading aloud?

+- Can the pupil speak with confidence?

+- Is the pupil making the expected progress set out in the national curriculum?

-- 7.5.
-Assessments will be undertaken in various forms, including the following: - Talking to pupils and asking questions. - Discussing pupils' work with them. - Marking work against the learning objectives. - Pupils' self-evaluation of their work and their peers' work. - Classroom tests and formal exams. - 7.6.
-Formative assessment, which is carried out informally throughout the year, enables teachers to identify pupils' understanding of subjects and inform their immediate lesson planning. - 7.7.
-In terms of summative assessments, the result of end-of-year assessments will be passed to the relevant members of staff, such as pupils' future teachers, in order to demonstrate where pupils are at a given point. - 7.8.
+Formative assessment, which is carried out informally throughout the year, enables teachers to identify pupils' understanding of subjects and inform their immediate lesson planning.

+In terms of summative assessments, the result of end-of-year assessments will be passed to the relevant members of staff, such as pupils' future teachers, in order to demonstrate where pupils are at a given point.

 Summative assessments are also used at the end of a unit of work.
-Teachers will make a judgement about the work of each pupil in relation to the national curriculum marked against the criteria for their year group (updated 2021) the score will be noted in the assessment folder. - 7.9.
-In KS2, standardised tests will be used three times a year, to measure each pupil's attainment in all areas of English.
-These results will be compared with their individual progress from previous years, identify children or areas of concern and inform future support where necessary. - 7.10.
-Parents will be provided with a written report about their child's progress in Reading and Writing termly, following the assessments.
+Teachers will make a judgement about the work of each pupil in relation to the national curriculum.

+Standardised tests will be used once a term, to measure each pupil's attainment in all areas of English.
+These results will be compared with an 'average' for all pupils of that age.

+Parents will be provided with a written report about their child's progress during the Summer term every year.
 These will include information on pupils' attitudes towards English and their progress.
-An opportunity will be provided for parents to discuss this report with the relevant teachers. - 7.11.
+An opportunity will be provided for parents to discuss this report with the relevant teachers.

+Verbal reports will be provided at parent-teacher interviews during the Autumn and Spring terms.

 The progress of pupils with SEND will be monitored by the SENCO.